azproduction/lmd/README.md

             "path": "depB.js",
-            "sandbox": true,    // module is sandboxed - can't require "lazy": false,      // overloading of global lazy flag, for the purpose of load optimizing "template": "templates/template.html" // string template
+            "sandbox": true,    // module is sandboxed - can't require "lazy": false,      // overloading of global lazy flag, for the purpose of load optimizing
-        },
+                                // dont work with global cache flag },

+        // string template
+        "template": "templates/template.html"

         "i18n": "i18n.ru.json"
     },
-    "main": "main",     // a main module - content of that module will be called on start (no reason to eval) "lazy": false,      // if true - all modules will be evaled on demand [default=true] "pack": false,      // if true - module will be packed using uglifyjs [default=true] "global": "this",   // optional, default="this" name of global object, passed to the lmd "async": true,      // if modules uses off-package module set this to true "cache": true       // store all application lmd itself + all modules in localStorage
+    "main": "main",     // a main module - content of that module will be called on start (no reason to eval) "lazy": false,      // if true - all modules will be evaled on demand [default=true] "pack": false,      // if true - module will be packed using uglifyjs [default=true] "global": "this",   // name of global object, passed to the lmd [default="this"] "async": true,      // if modules uses off-package module set this to true [default=false] "cache": true,      // store all application lmd itself + all modules in localStorage
-                        // this flag will force all modules to be lazy }
+                        // this flag will force all modules to be lazy [default=false] "js": true,         // if you are going to load non LMD modules set this flag to true [default=false] "css": true         // enables css-loader feature `require.css` [default=false] }
 ```